0xMiya/Guides/Gentoo_Installation_Guide.md

 	(chroot) $ emerge --info | grep ^USE

-A full description of available USE flags can be found in /var/db/repos/gentoo/profiles/use.desc
+A full description of available USE flags can be found in /var/db/repos/gentoo/profiles/use.desc, or in the like above.

 Example: